keteague/WindowsServiceAccountAudit/README.md

 # WindowsServiceAccountAudit
-Audit Windows service accounts for any matches from the given list
+Audit Windows service accounts for logins that match the given list